TexasInstruments/ti-wisunfantund/linux-host/README.md

 The webserver has not been tested with the Linux Host, but should work the same as long as it also runs in the wfantund container.

-The internal authentication and dhcp servers have not been extensively tested; we recommend using the provided external server configuration.
-If you do want to use the internal servers, you can disable them in `linux-host/apps/border_router_nanostack_tirf/ti_wisunfan_features.h` by setting `FEATURE_EXTERNAL_DHCP_SERVER_ENABLE` or `FEATURE_EXTERNAL_RADIUS_SERVER_ENABLE` to false.